Slashdot Asks: Does the World Need a Third Mobile OS? - Slashdot

 Nah, it's time for MovieOS Mobile

-Branch Tizen or Ubuntu (Score:3, Interesting)
+Branch Tizen or Ubuntu (Score:5, Insightful)

 Both are / has a mobile version of their OS.
 Someone should branch it and get it working on commodity hardware.
 We need truly open source devices.
 Its ridiculous that Android phone I bought a year ago will never get a security update.
 Or that I have to basically pay for a security update from Apple.